timscott/flipit/README.markdown

 		<add key="myFeatureIsOn" value="false"/>
 	</appSettings>

 To flip the feature on, change the value to `true`.
-When you're sure you never want to turn it off again, you don't need that setting hanging around clutting things up.
-Simply delete it.
+When you're sure you never want to flip it off again, delete the setting.
+(You don't need some old setting hanging around cluttering things up.)

 ### IoC

-`PlaceWhereMyFeatureIsImplemented` has a dependency on `IFeatureSettingsProvider`.
-We like to use an IoC container for dependency injection.
+Notice that `PlaceWhereMyFeatureIsImplemented` has a dependency on `IFeatureSettingsProvider`.
+You can create that yourself, but we like to use an IoC container.
 For example with StructureMap.

 	x.For<IFeatureSettingsProvider>.Use<AppSettingsFeatureSettingsProvider>();